Bushnell binoculars deals: The best prices 2024

 Price: $59.99 | Objective: 50mm | Magnification: 10x | Length: 6.7in/ 170mm | Weight: 27.8oz/ 790g.

 Available as 10x50, 10x25, 10x42, 12x50, 16x32 and a mighty 20x50, the PowerView 2 range is the low-budget option from Bushnell.
-Yes, the magnification and apertures on these models are fairly impressive, but you won't find any of Bushnell's specialities like extra-low dispersion glass, phase-coated prisms or waterproofing features.
+Yes, the magnification and apertures on these models are fairly impressive, but you won't find any of Bushnell's specialties like extra-low dispersion glass, phase-coated prisms or waterproofing features.

 If you're in the market for a pair of budget binoculars that will still do the job, this could be the pair for you.
 Normally priced around the $60/$70 mark, they're great for carrying around on the go and if you're trying to get a budding stargazer into astronomy, these could be ideal.

 At least they're not too heavy, so you shouldn't need to buy a tripod with these.
-They'd make a good gift for a young stargazer, who's just becoming interested in the night-sky.
+They'd make a good gift for a young stargazer, who's just becoming interested in the night sky.
 If this is the case, you may also want to take a look at our round-up of the best binoculars for kids and best telescopes for kids, which contain plenty of further suggestions.

 Legacy WP binoculars deals